OrchardCMS/OrchardCore/src/docs/reference/core/Shells/README.md

 ## Enviroment Options

-To disabled a provider in Development, or different environments inject the `IHostEnvironment`
+To disable a provider in Development, or different environments, inject the `IHostEnvironment`

 ```
 namespace OrchardCore.Cms.Web